Kong/terraform-provider-konnect/docs/resources/gateway_plugin_kafka_consume.md

 Optional:

 - `authentication` (Attributes) Not Null (see [below for nested schema](#nestedatt--config--topics--schema_registry--confluent--authentication))
 - `ssl_verify` (Boolean) Set to false to disable SSL certificate verification when connecting to the schema registry.
+Default: true
 - `ttl` (Number) The TTL in seconds for the schema registry cache.
 - `url` (String) The URL of the schema registry.